asitwouldseem/selfhosted/fedora-vm.md

 cd /lib/firmware
 wget https://github.com/CoreELEC/dvb-firmware/blob/master/firmware/dvb-demod-si2168-d60-01.fw
 ```
 Reboot, setup folders for TVHeadEnd, open 9981 and 9982.

+We also need to allow devices to be used by containers:
+`sudo setsebool -P container_use_devices=true`

 Then run the container:

 ```
 podman run -d